 The fish have short snouts, making them look rather like baby full-sized seahorses.
 They also have prehensile tails that can curl around objects and grip them.
 They have only one gill opening, which is located on the back of their head.
 Other seahorses have two gill openings, with one opening on each side of their head.
 The fish feed on small crustaceans that are present in seawater, such as brine shrimp.
 They suck their prey into their digestive tract through their tubular mouth.

 As in its bigger relatives, the male pygmy seahorse broods the young.
-While other seahorses hold their young in a pouch under their tail, however, pygmy seahorses hold the developing youngsters in a pouch in their trunk.
+While other seahorses hold their young in a pouch on their tail, pygmy seahorses hold the developing youngsters in a pouch in their trunk.
 (The three parts of the animal's body are the head, trunk, and tail.)
 The pouch has a slit-like pore for egg entry and the release of the young.

 Life Among Sea Fans